 #4 – Deter Slugs & Snails

-Keep slugs and snails out of your garden by applying a layer of wood ash to the surface of the ground.
+Keep slugs and snails out of your garden by applying a layer of wood ash to the surface of the soil.

-Adding more will elevate the pH level of your compost, and this can be damaging to your plants.
+Adding more will elevate the pH level of your compost pile, and this can be damaging to your garden plants.

 #6 – Calcium For Veggie Crops

 Wood ash adds a welcome dose of calcium to your veggie crops.
 Fruits and veggies that love calcium include:

 - Apple Trees

 - Tomatoes plants of all types

 - Broccoli (Uses for broccoli stalks)